 * clicking, grinding, or clunking joints

-Did you know that this therapy (when employed by a knowledgable therapist) may help these involved muscles to heal, and thereby return to a normal, “relaxed” state?
+This therapy (when employed by a knowledgable therapist) may help these involved muscles to heal, and thereby return to a normal, “relaxed” state.

 Yes, often this is the case.
 Be sure to find a knowledgable therapist with extensive practice in TPT.

 Everyone is unique regarding the healing process.

 Generally, you should expect to have 2 or 3 sessions before you feel a real difference.
 How quickly you feel an improvement will vary depending on your active role with the therapy (following protocol), the skill of the therapist, your physical and emotional state, medications that you may be taking, skeletal abnormalities, alcohol/drug or tobacco use, how active or inactive you are and how long you have had the condition that we are treating.

 This arrangement is not typical; however, I’ve travelled and treated clients across North America and Europe.
 This is an expensive way to receive treatments so most distant clients usually arrange to travel to me here on the Canadian West Coast, for treatments.

 Clients have come from as far away as Europe and Asia for treatments with me here on Vancouver Island.

 You make your travel arrangements only after we have an extensive conversation regarding your case.

 You would arrive at least 1 day prior to your first treatment.
 We can assist you with lodging recommendations if needed.